 The new agency is meant to serve as the main point of contact for citizens and organisations on EU-related matters.
 Its functions may be summed up in three words:

-INFORM – about the latest developments in the EU’s strategies, policies, legislation and initiatives, including related rights, obligations, benefits and opportunities, including EU-funding opportunities, to different sections of the population.
+INFORM – about the latest developments in the EU’s strategies, policies, legislation and initiatives, including related rights, obligations, benefits and opportunities to different sections of the population.

-ENGAGE – organisations and interested stakeholders in the EU’s decision-making process by facilitating their feedback on EU policies and legislative proposals, and involve them in EU initiatives and actions that affect their daily lives.
+INVOLVE – organisations and interested stakeholders in the EU’s decision-making process by facilitating their feedback on EU policies and legislative proposals.

-SUPPORT – organisations in tapping into EU-funding opportunities by informing them of such opportunities, helping those who are interested in applying for available funds and guiding successful applicants in implementing their projects.
+ASSIST – organisations in tapping into EU-funding opportunities by informing them of such opportunities, helping those who are interested in applying for available funds.
+The new agency will be offering a new service whereby organisations who acquire EU funds for their projects, will be guided in successfully implementing their projects according to the terms and conditions of the funding allocation and to successfully reach the intended project results.

 As from May 1, Servizzi Ewropej f’Malta will be leading a Europe Direct information centre in Malta.
 The centre forms part of a network of more than 400 offices in Europe co-financed by the European Commission.